 Despite public sponsorship struggles, this team battles on and once again retains the backing of Cannondale who will supply the team with its first aero race bike, the brand new SystemSix which, as you know, is only available with disc brakes.
-It’ll also have the classic SuperSix, which we reckon must be due an update soon, and the Synapse for the classics.
+It’ll also have the classic SuperSix, which we reckon must be due for an update soon, and the Synapse for the classics.
 The new team hasn't been unveiled yet but we're pretty certain they'll stick with Dura-Ace Di2 groupsets with FSA cranks and Vision wheels.
 That is a 2018 bike pictured above.

 The French Groupama–FDJ team continues to race Lapierre bikes this season, with the Xelius SL above the bike that most of the team will use.
 They'll also have the Aircode SL aero race bike for fast and flat stages.
 The Xelius SL is a bike that is constantly evolving, and changes this year revolve around a newly integrated seat clamp and recessed head tube that presumably improves aerodynamics and provides a lower handlebar position.